 The University's employer contributions to the Employee's superannuation will remain unaltered unless the contribution rates are varied by the fund's Trust Deeds.
 The contributions will reference the classification rate for the Employee's position in the same manner as it would if the Employee were not salary packaging.

 Prior to commencing a salary packaging arrangement involving superannuation, the University strongly advises that the Employee seeks independent financial advice to ensure that the arrangement will be tax effective for the Employee and must sign a declaration to this effect prior to the commencement of such arrangement.
 This should be obtained from a licensed financial advisor.
 The cost of obtaining this professional advice will be the responsibility of the Employee.

-The types of Employee contributions that may be packaged and potential taxation issues are available from the Human Resources website.
+The types of Employee contributions that may be packaged and potential taxation issues are available from the People Portfolio website.

 4.5 Other salary packaging elements

 All Employees will be eligible to sacrifice a cash component of their gross salary in order to 'package' other remuneration benefits nominated from a range approved by the University.
 Such packaging arrangements may be provided by an external salary packaging provider as determined by the University from time to time.
 Any costs incurred in such salary packaging arrangements will be the Employee's responsibility.

 Changing and terminating salary packaging arrangements will be in accordance with the terms and conditions of the salary packaging provider.

 This procedure must be read in conjunction with its subordinate schedules as provided in the table below.